Homemade pork rinds, or chicharrones in Spanish, are so easy to bake in the oven. They are salty, crunchy, and savory.

-Whether you make them at home or go ahead and buy them, I'm sure you'll agree that they are the perfect low-carb and keto solution for a snack attack!
+Whether you make them at home or buy them, I'm sure you'll agree that they are the perfect low-carb and keto solution for a snack attack!

 This is not a difficult recipe to make.
-I suppose the only somewhat challenging part is trimming the layer of fat attached to the skin if it's very thick.
-But with a sharp chef's knife, it's very doable.
-Watch the video below to see how I do it.
+The only somewhat challenging part is trimming the layer of fat attached to the skin if it's very thick.
+But with a sharp chef's knife and some patience, it's completely doable.

 Jump to: